Mutiny Within (album): Reception

 Progressive metal band, Dream Theater, also gave the album a positive review.
 Guitarist John Petrucci stated: "I love the melodic content.
 Makes it really enjoyable to listen to while the technicality of the music totally contributes to the song power and makes it more interesting to me than typical metal.
-They should be huge!"
-Ex-drummer Mike Portnoy added: "These guys are real good!
+They should be huge!" drummer Mike Portnoy added: "These guys are real good!
 They would go over amazingly well with our audience..."

 Heavy Metal band Trivium's bassist Paolo Gregoletto, commented favorably about the band: "Mutiny Within are probably one of the best new bands out at the moment, being able to mix their technical prowess with soaring melodic vocals like a band that has been at this for quite a while.
 Having had the chance to hear some of the initial tracking of the album, I was very impressed with how strong of [a] debut they had made upon its release.
 This album is laced with hooks and big riffs – definite Top 10 of 2009 for sure!"

 As of April 2012, the album has sold approximately 7,500 copies.